MikeMyers59/MikeMyers59/Web Design/HTML/SSI.md

 # SSI: Server Side Includes

 SSI's are directions to the Web Server to include additonal code/script/markup into an outgoing HTML files for the user.
-Some examples:
+**Note**: CSS also allows SSI, but is limited!

 # SSI Commands